Egypt

 The filing rules for Country-by-Country Reporting have been set out in the New Transfer Pricing Guidelines of the Egyptian country.
 These are as follows:

-• Egyptian subsidiaries of foreign parent groups will be subject to the OECD threshold of €750 million and should file a report in the jurisdiction of tax residence of the ultimate parent entity.
+- Egyptian subsidiaries of foreign parent groups will be subject to the OECD threshold of €750 million, and they should file a report in the jurisdiction of tax residence of the ultimate parent entity.

 The Country-by-Country Report requires jurisdiction-wide information regarding the total allocation of income from global associated companies, taxes paid, and the location of the key economic activity where the group operates.
-They must report their number of employees, reported capital, retained earnings, and tangible assets in each tax jurisdiction.
+They must report their employee number, reported capital, retained earnings, and tangible assets in each tax jurisdiction.

 Taxpayers who fail to report their related transactions (in the relevant section of the corporate income tax return) will be subject to a penalty of 1% on the total value of the related transactions in the respective fiscal year.